 Voegelin says this is really not three wars, but one long campaign, marked by the removal of "the transcendental order in the community".
 Removing "the transcendental order in the community" means replacing the objective and recognized Good that is Beyond with a subjective and asserted good that is arbitrary and man-made.

-Hobbes, Voegelin says, did this explicitly in the 17th century with Leviathan, replacing the community's strive toward the highest good (summum bonum) with the human desire to avoid the greatest evil (summum malum).
-Reason, from Hobbes on, is put at the service at the avoidance of suffering and death, and not at the service of life and higher purpose.
+Hobbes, Voegelin says, did this explicitly in the 17th century with Leviathan, replacing the community's striving toward the highest good (summum bonum) with the human desire to avoid the greatest evil (summum malum).
+Reason, from Hobbes on, is put at the service of the avoidance of suffering and death, and not at the service of life and higher purpose.

 And with a remarkable insight, Voegelin says that the "substance of order" - the reality that once oriented society and was the subject of "Substantive Communication" - has degraded.
 It has moved down the scale of Being.
 The summum bonum has degenerating from